xboxpro1/Button/README.md

 --------
 * Super simple API.
 * Handles debouncing.
-* Sets the pin mode automatically.
+* Sets the pin mode automatically to INPUT_HIGH.
 * Lets you write code that triggers:
 ** based on the pin state (high or low)
 ** when a button is pressed